lovnishverma/slide-controller/README.md

 ### 💡 **Future Works**

+* **Store Credentials in a .env File**
+  Enhance security by storing credentials in a .env file using the python-dotenv library.

 * **Add User Authentication**
   Implement login functionality to restrict access to the slide controller.
 This will enhance security, especially when the app is publicly hosted.